 Save time and get right to the playful learning with our printable lesson plan sets.
-Each set includes over 30 playful learning activities related to the theme, and we’ve provided different versions for preschool classrooms and home preschool, so all activities are geared directly toward your needs.
+Each set includes over 30 playful learning activities related to the theme – whole group, small group, and center ideas.
+Additionally, there are printable lesson plans, book suggestions, and related printables!

 Originally published March 25, 2015

 The free printable life cycle cards are available to members of Fun-A-Day’s free email community.
 You can click on the button below to join and get the butterfly cards as a freebie.